Amber Pils Beer

 Traditional and highly hopped beer.
 Bright and clear pils with a unique aroma.
 Cold hopped with Polish hops.

 Fans of hop bitterness will be delighted with its aroma and taste.
-Like all our beers, Amber Pils Beer is brewed only from natural ingredients.
-We season it with three types of domestic hops.
+Like all our beers, Amber Pils is brewed only from natural ingredients.
+We season it with four types of domestic hops.
 Lubelski is the most famous Polish hops.
 Its aromatic variety gives the beer a clean hoppy aroma.
-The aroma of Puławski hops is complemented by delicate herbal, citrus and resin notes.
+The aromas of Marynka and Puławski hops are complemented by delicate herbal, citrus and resin notes.
 Sybilla is a noble Polish variety that works great in lagers and pils.
 The right proportions of the best ingredients are responsible for the harmony of taste and aroma, and the balanced bitterness is pleasantly refreshing.

 The name of the pils style comes from the Czech city of Pilsen, which started brewing beers around 1295.
 Until the 19th century, these were top-fermented beers.